lahavlipson/SimpleGL/README.md

 # SimpleGL

 A simpler, beginner-friendly version of OpenGL.
+See the [wiki](https://github.com/Lahav174/SimpleGL/wiki) for the documentation and a tutorial.

 ## Directory Structure